 Sew along the short ends of the table runner.

-DIY Table Runner Step 8: Give it a final press and put it out on your table.
+Reversible Table Runner Step 8: Give the table runner a final press and put it out on your table.
 When you get tired of that side, push the points of the triangles through so the opposite fabric is on top of the table runner.

 Enjoy changing your table decor without having to store anything extra!
 And here’s a tip if you have small kids like me who spill all over the table.
 Cover your table and table runner with a clear plastic tablecloth/vinyl.